Managing noise sources and balancing competing needs to create acceptable acoustic environments

 Sound sources can become a problem in the environment for several reasons.
 Excess sound can spark complaints from neighbors or employees, which can escalate into legal battles.
 Changes in land use can prompt a regulatory reassessment, especially if the new arrangements change the relationship of source and receiver.
 Sound (or sometimes vibration) can cause sensitive machines to work poorly or need extra maintenance.
 Wildlife populations can be disrupted as noise or vibration affects behavior.

 We help you understand and manage sound and vibration sources within your regulatory and community context.
-We’re experts at modeling, measuring and interpreting sound in the environment, and we’re deeply familiar with the complex regulations that govern it.
+We’re experts at predicting, modeling, measuring and interpreting sound in the environment, and we’re deeply familiar with the complex regulations that govern it.
 We have the in-depth expertise, judgment and insight to find the most elegant and efficient solution—or to find a solution where it looks like there wasn’t one.

 Our work starts with defining the character and key properties of your sound source.
 In particular, we specialize in separating the contributions of multiple sources whose effects may be cumulative.
 This step determines whether compliance is an issue and, if so, where effort should be focused.